A group of friends toast their steins at Schell's Oktoberfest

 In Deerwood, Ruttger's Bay Lake Lodge draws thousands of people to its annual event.
 Sitting pretty over in New Prague is Giesenbrau Bier Co., a brewery with family ties to the small German town of Waxweiler.
 Its Oktoberfest revolves around live polka music, Bavarian pretzels from Edelweiss Bakery, pork and dumplings from Prchal's, and tall 1-liter fills of Fiestbier.

-Other standout fests throughout the state feature local makers, church-slung brat and kraut combos,side-pulled pilsners and single origin wet hop IPAs at Portage Brewing Company in Walker, solo accordion sets, flammkuchen, and a bean bag tournament at Goat Ridge Brewing Co. in New London, and heated competitions involving stein holding, brat eating, and axe throwing at Bold North Cellars.
+Other standout fests throughout the state feature local makers, church-slung brat and kraut combos,side-pulled pilsners and single origin wet hop IPAs at Portage Brewing Company in Walker, solo accordion sets, flammkuchen, and a bean bag tournament at Goat Ridge Brewing Co. in New London.
+Find heated competitions, seasonal beers, live music, food, and fun for all ages at 22 Northmen Brewing Co. at Carlos Creek in Alexandria.